skieffer/gremlite/README.rst

 ============

 ``gremlite`` is a fully functioning, serverless graph database.
-It uses Python's built-in ``sqlite3`` module to persist your data to disk, and it understands the Gremlin_ graph query language.
-(Support for the Gremlin language is not yet 100% complete; see below.)
+It uses Python's built-in ``sqlite3`` module to persist your data to disk, and it understands (much of) the Gremlin_ graph query language.
+(See language support below.)

 Usage
 =====